 #4 Glue Bumps

 What they are: If an adhesive is given too much time to set before the material is applied to a panel, the result is a glob or bump of glue beneath the fabric.
-These raised imperfections create detract from the panel’s smooth finish and are a symptom of work that isn’t focused on details.
+These raised imperfections detract from the panel’s smooth finish.

 What to look for: Glue bumps are easiest to see when lights are off in the cabin.
-If there are any issues, you will see shadows created by the bumps and glue below.
-All of the material stretched onto the panels should be smooth and free of waves, bumps or distortions.
+If there are any issues, you will see shadows created by the glue bumps below.
+All of the material stretched onto the panels should be smooth and free of waves, bumps, or distortions.